JEFF-Media-GbR/AngelChestAPI/README.md

 Let me know on my Discord if you need any features that aren't available yet (link is at the bottom of this page)

 ## Maven repository
 You can use maven to add AngelChest as a dependency to your Spigot-/Bukkit-Plugin.
-Please note that the API version is independent from AngelChest's release version (except for the major version).
+Please note that the API version is independent from AngelChest's release version.
+Just always use the latest available version as mentioned here.

 ```xml
 <repositories>